Prince Rostislav Alexandrovich of Russia: Family

 Rostislav married Hedwig Maria Gertrud Eva von Chappuis (6 December 1905 – 9 January 1997) on 19 November 1954.
 No children were born of this marriage.

 It is often alleged that Rostislav's marriage with Princess Alexandra Galitzina would have been morganatic.
 However, holds that it was as acceptable dynastically as the Bagrationi marriage of Vasili's cousin, Vladimir Kirillovich.
 Since the extinction of the Korecki family in the 17th century, the Golitsyns [Galitzin] have claimed dynastic seniority in the House of Gediminas.
 The Gediminids were a dynasty of monarchs of Grand Duchy of Lithuania that reigned from the 14th to the 16th century and Emperor Peter I had permitted the Golitsyns to incorporate the emblem of the Grand Duchy of Lithuania into their coat of arms.

-His first wife, Princess Alexandra, as a member of the House of Galitzine.
+His first wife, Princess Alexandra, was a member of the House of Galitzine.
 Princess Alexandra was a direct descendant of sisters Anastasia Romanova, the wife of Prince Boris Mikhailovich Lykov-Obolenskiy, one of the Seven Boyars of 1610, and Marfa Romanova, the wife of Prince Boris Keybulatovich Tcherkasskiy.
 Anastasia and Marfa were the daughters of Nikita Romanovich (Никита Романович; born c.
 1522 - 23 April 1586), also known as Nikita Romanovich Zakharyin-Yuriev, who was a prominent boyar of the Tsardom of Russia.
 His grandson Michael I (Tsar 1613-1645) founded the Romanov dynasty of Russian tsars.
 Anastasia and Marfa were the paternal aunts of Tsar Michael I of Russia and the paternal nieces of Tsaritsa Anastasia Romanovna Zakharyina-Yurieva of Russia.